-Inspecting the definition of \tp-separate chains, it is not clear how to obtain such chains.
-In fact, we do not know any efficient approach for obtaining all \tp-separate chains at present.
-However, we do find an approach of obtaining the maximal \tp-separate chain if exists.
-The approach is based on a surprising connection discovered between the maximal \tp-separate chain of a graph $G$ and a certain fixed point of some discrete dynamical system on $G$.
+{\bf Distributive computation of $C_{\bf t, p}(v)$.} Inspecting the definition of \tp-separate chains, it is not clear how to obtain such chains, not to mention distributively.
+In fact, we do not know any efficient approach for obtaining all chains at present.
+However, we do find an approach towards obtaining the maximal \tp-separate chain if exists.
+The approach is based on a novel connection discovered between the maximal \tp-separate chain of a graph $G$ and a certain fixed point of some discrete dynamical system on $G$.

-A discrete dynamical system over a network~\cite{linear2,linear1,kauf,vonn,wolf,rei5} is concerned with the dynamics generated when nodes in the network update their states following a system update schedule and their respective local rule.
+A discrete dynamical system over a network~\cite{linear2,linear1,kauf,vonn,wolf,rei5} is concerned with the dynamics generated when nodes in the network update their states following a system update schedule and their respective rules.
 Von Neumann's cellular automata~\cite{vonn} are such dynamical systems.